traefik/traefik/docs/content/middlewares/headers.md

 - [IETF](https://tools.ietf.org/html/rfc6454#section-7.1)

 Traefik no longer supports the null value, as it is [no longer recommended as a return value](https://w3c.github.io/webappsec-cors-for-developers/#avoid-returning-access-control-allow-origin-null).

-### `accessControlAllowOriginList`

-The `accessControlAllowOriginList` configuration is a list of allowed origins.
-A wildcard origin `*` can also be configured, and will match all requests.
-If this value is set by a backend server, it will be overwritten by Traefik

 ### `accessControlExposeHeaders`